swipswaps/CSV-to-XLSX-Converter/README.md

 2. **Upload Images**
    - Drag and drop images or click to browse
-   - Supports PNG, JPG, and other image formats
+   - Supports PNG, JPG, JPEG, and **HEIC/HEIF** (Apple photos)
+   - HEIC files are automatically converted to JPEG
    - Upload multiple images for batch processing

 3. **Extract Data**